thkrz/SHTC3/docs/api.md

 ### `getTemperature()`

 Get the temperature value.
-This is only a valid value after calling readSample().
+This is only a valid value if called after readSample().

 #### Syntax